-Highlight: Quarry tiles give you a natural look, last a long time, and gain character with age — just like stone in the wild does.
+Highlight: They give you a natural look, last a long time, and gain character with age -- just like stone in the wild does.

 Drawback: Quarry tiles with natural ridges can feel rough on sensitive feet.
 And, unlike glazed ceramic tiles, quarry tile must be treated at least every two years with a clear tile sealer to prevent staining.

-Tip: Don’t use quarry tiles if you want a uniform look, because nature’s not into matchy-matchy.
-The stone has a wide range of color.
+Tip: Don't use quarry tiles if you want a uniform look, because nature's not into matchy-matchy.
+The stone is available in a wide range of color.

-Cost: $4 to $10 per square foot; installation adds $7 per square foot.
+Cost: $2.50 to $4 per square foot; installation of natural stone flooring costs $3 to $7 per square foot.

 Best Green Option

 After being upstaged by vinyl, linoleum is staging a comeback as a green flooring option.